Sapphism: Use

-Using the term more broadly, some sapphic individuals may be non-binary.
+Some sapphic individuals may be non-binary.
 There are also equivalent terms for relationships between men (Uranian, Achillean), between a man and a woman (duaric) and involving at least one non-binary person (diamoric or enbian).

-Sapphic is also used in Lesbian literature for works involving at least one relationship between women, regardless of whether they are lesbian or not.
+Sapphic is also used in lesbian literature for works involving at least one relationship between women, regardless of whether they are lesbian or not.